Social Icons

 Directed by Barry Sonnenfeld

-Lots of movies get bad reviews for not being original or just being dam right too predictable, Nine Lives fit into that category, but to be honest I watched the movie and I was laughing all through.
+Lots of movies get bad reviews for not being original or just being downright too predictable.
+Nine Lives fits into that category, but to be honest, I watched the movie and was laughing all the way through.

-The story line in the movie was crap no doubt about that, even a child in kindergarten can come up with better.
-You can call me gullible or lacking of good taste, but on a Saturday evening and wondering what to see and deciding to settle for this was not a bad idea, neither was it a regrettable one.
+The storyline in the movie was crap—no doubt about that.
+Even a kindergartener could come up with something better.
+You can call me gullible or lacking good taste, but on a Saturday evening, wondering what to watch and deciding to settle for this wasn’t a bad idea, nor was it a regrettable one.

-The movie is as I said, predictable to the last scene, nothing new here folks and the acting and CGI could have been far better, but I liked it.
-It could be I have daddy issues?
+The movie is, as I said, predictable to the last scene.
+Nothing new here, folks, and the acting and CGI could have been far better.
+But I liked it.
+Maybe I have daddy issues?

-Well, back to the movie, Christopher Walken who happens to be one of my favorite actors plays a cat whisperer in this movie and we had Kevin Spacey play the lead role along with Jennifer Garner so the movie didn’t lack talent.
-The movie didn’t waste time to showcase its cheesiness and the moment the movie starts you will know you are in for a B-movie with A-list actors.
+Well, back to the movie.
+Christopher Walken, who happens to be one of my favorite actors, plays a cat whisperer in this movie.
+We also have Kevin Spacey in the lead role along with Jennifer Garner, so the movie didn’t lack talent.
+The movie didn’t waste time showcasing its cheesiness, and from the moment it starts, you’ll know you’re in for a B-movie with A-list actors.

-Critically panned for very good reasons because I have to be honest the movie is total nonsense and if you are a cat lover I will strongly advise against seeing this movie.
+It was critically panned for very good reasons because, honestly, the movie is total nonsense.
+If you’re a cat lover, I’d strongly advise against seeing this movie.

-The director was not interested in even trying to make the story presentable, he probably read the script and decided to let the move go as it wants.
-The writers, I do not want to believe there were people paid for this movie because it cost $30 million to make (not including marketing), and from the way the crappy story went I want to believe more than half of that went into paying the actors.
-In the Box Office, the movie brought in $44 million, making it a loss for the production company.
+The director wasn’t interested in even trying to make the story presentable.
+He probably read the script and decided to let the movie go as it wanted.
+The writers—I don’t even want to believe people were paid for this movie because it cost $30 million to make (not including marketing).
+From the way the crappy story went, I want to believe more than half of that went into paying the actors.
+At the box-office, the movie brought in $44 million, making it a loss for the production company.

-The movie plot has a highly focused dad (Kevin Spacey) who puts his family last and his business first.
-On his child’s birthday and after missing numerous birthdays he decided to get her what she wants, a cat.
-He went to a cat shop and bought her a cat, on his way home he branched at the office.
-An accident occurred in the office and when he woke up he was a cat and his body was in a coma.
-The man (Christopher Walken) whom he bought from the cat from informs him that he must be good to his family if he wants to get his body back.
+The movie plot follows a highly focused dad (Kevin Spacey) who puts his family last and his business first.
+On his child’s birthday, after missing numerous birthdays, he decides to get her what she wants—a cat.
+He goes to a cat shop and buys her one.
+On his way home, he stops by the office.
+An accident occurs, and when he wakes up, he’s a cat, and his body is in a coma.
+The man (Christopher Walken) he bought the cat from informs him that he must be good to his family if he wants to get his body back.

-I worry not for any of the actors because I do not expect anyone to go see this movie, even though I saw it and found it funny, I cannot in good conscience tell anyone to go give their good money to see this movie with their family.
+I don’t worry for any of the actors because I don’t expect anyone to go see this movie.
+Even though I saw it and found it funny, I can’t, in good conscience, tell anyone to spend their hard-earned money to see this movie with their family.

 The BFG (2016)